hyjiacan/wet/README.md

-# jst
+# wet

+`wet`: Short from `WEb Template`

-`jst` is a simple template engine based on ES6, with no 3rd-part dependency.
+`wet` is a simple server-end WEB template engine based on ES6, with no 3rd-part dependency.

 ## Features